sreekanthkylm/alfa-laval-assignment/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.0.

-This single page application (SPA) that will let us search flights from the inspiration-search endpoint from the Amadeus open source API (https://developers.amadeus.com/self-service/category/air/api-doc/flight-inspiration-search)
+Amadeus Self-Service flight APIs are used for generating responses.

-This SPA have a responsive UI with dark and light toggle mode.
+This single page application (SPA) that will let us search flights from the inspiration-search endpoint from the Amadeus open source API <br> (https://developers.amadeus.com/self-service/category/air/api-doc/flight-inspiration-search)

 ## Technologies/Tools stack used for development